lupyuen/lupyuen.github.io/src/flash.md

 | `0x0001 0000`	| __Firmware Image__ <br>(transformed)
 | `0x001F 8000` | __Device Tree__ <br>(binary format)

-Then we transmit the Flash Image to EFlash Loader, which writes them to BL602 ROM.
+Then we transmit the Flash Image to EFlash Loader, which updates the BL602 Flash ROM.

 The data is transmitted at __2 Mbps__.
 (Instead of 512 kbps earlier)